Shadow15510/Vecmat/README.md

 Vecmat is a librairie of vectorial and matricial manipulations.
 This librairie is oriented-object, so you can use `Vector` and `Matrix` like `list` or `str` objects.
 This librairie was made by Charlotte THOMAS and Sha-Chan~.

-Version 1.3 released on 11 of July.
+Version 1.3.1 - Bêta released on 12 of July.

 ### Licence